prakhar105/object-detection/README.md

 # 🎥 YOLOv8 Video Object Detection

 This project demonstrates object detection using [Ultralytics YOLOv8](https://docs.ultralytics.com/) on video files.
-It also includes a GitHub Actions CI pipeline that automatically tests the object detection script whenever you push changes to the repository.
+It also includes a robust CI/CD pipeline using GitHub Actions, test-driven development (TDD), and optional data versioning using DVC.

 ---